fibo/dflow/examples/README.md

 # dflow examples

-It is possible to run some examples via an npm script:
+It is possible to run examples via an npm script:

 <!-- This Markdown code syntax makes it easier to copy&paste commands. -->